ECE444-2023Fall/Blue-Surf/README.md

 ![](images/demo.jpeg)

-Ride the Wave with Blue Surf!
+### Ride the Wave with Blue Surf!

 Welcome to Blue Surf, your ultimate campus companion for all things University of Toronto (UofT).
 Our mission?
 To transform your campus life into a thrilling journey of discovery, connection, and endless opportunities!

-🏄‍♂️ Seamless Event Discovery: With Blue Surf, effortlessly catch the wave of exciting campus events.
+🏄‍♂️ <b>Seamless Event Discovery:</b> With Blue Surf, effortlessly catch the wave of exciting campus events.
 Say goodbye to lost flyers and missed opportunities!

-🌊 One-Stop Campus Hub: Our user-friendly platform lets you post, explore, and engage with events - no need to surf the web, bulletin boards, or social media!
+🌊 <b>One-Stop Campus Hub:</b> Our user-friendly platform lets you post, explore, and engage with events - no need to surf the web, bulletin boards, or social media!

-📣 Amplify Your Voice: Whether you're a club leader, an individual with a message, or a student seeking the next big thing, Blue Surf is your megaphone.
+📣 <b>Amplify Your Voice:</b> Whether you're a club leader, an individual with a message, or a student seeking the next big thing, Blue Surf is your megaphone.
 Share announcements, recruit for your club, or discover the coolest events with ease.

-🤙 Join the Blue Surf Community: Let's ride this wave together and create a vibrant, connected campus life.
+🤙 <b>Join the Blue Surf Community:</b> Let's ride this wave together and create a vibrant, connected campus life.
 Blue Surf is all about making your university experience unforgettable!

 So, grab your virtual surfboard and get ready for an exciting ride with Blue Surf.
 We're here to make waves and can't wait for you to dive in!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With